-Tendering for work can be time consuming but it can also lead to substantial rewards.
+Whether you’re running a business, in a partnership, a sole trader or contractor, tendering for work can be time consuming.
+But it can also bring great rewards.
 You should think carefully before, during and after the process.
 Finding the right opportunities, doing the prep work and being vigorous during the tendering process will increase your chances of winning contracts.

-Tendering is the process involved in responding to an RFx*.
-If your business supplies goods or services to other businesses or to the public sector, this will be an important way for you to get work.
+Tendering is the process of responding to an RFx* — a request by a potential client for information, a proposal or a quote.
+If you or your business supplies goods or services to other businesses or to the public sector, this will be an important way for you to get work.

 Tendering lifecycle (external link) — New Zealand Government Procurement

 An RFx can come in many shapes and forms.
 If it’s for a small amount of work, it will be fairly straightforward.
 But applying for larger and/or long-term contracts will require a significant amount of time, thinking and resources to complete.
 You’ll need to be strategic when you decide which tenders to respond to.

 Going for every RFx you come across is a waste of time and energy.
 If you work for yourself, you may have to hire someone to work on your business while you work on an RFx.

 You’ll have more chance of success if you only respond to ones in the area of your existing services and expertise.

 Even if the contract is relevant to your business or skills you should first think about how much prep will need to go into the application process, and whether your business is able to sustain that effort — especially as winning the contract isn’t guaranteed.

 Losing a tender can be disappointing, but it can be an important business opportunity.
 Always ask for feedback from the buyer on why your application wasn’t successful.
 You can use that information to help you learn what to do, and what not to do, the next time you apply.

 Winning a tender can lead to exciting opportunities and growth, but it will also affect your business in other ways.
 You’ll need to think about the day-to-day and long-term effects on your business.